 - Improper specification of required CMMS features and functions

 - Not selecting a CMMS capable of meeting your department’s current and future needs

-Selecting the right CMMS package for your organization is crucial if you want to maximize CMMS potential.
+Selecting the right CMMS solution for your organization is crucial if you want to maximize its potential.
 Choosing the right software vendor is equally as important.
 Your vendor should be knowledgeable and financially stable as well as have a proven track record, strong references, and stellar support.
 Select maintenance software that offers flexibility, ease of use, scalability, and key features, like user-customizable screens, mobile capability, a robust reporting module, and data security.